 Light but very strong components… A Simple Pump works better with less bulk.
 Less bulk in the pump means you put in markedly less effort to move a given amount of water.

 Let’s look at a fairly average system — pumping from a static water level of 100 feet AND into household pressure at 45 psi.
 Using a Simple Pump, you will exert a total of only 12lbs.
 This is easy pumping, for most people.

 For a deep well: e.g. 200 feet water level.
-You can hand-pump from this far down AND then pump into a 45 psi household plumbing system with only 15 lbs of effort.
+You can hand-pump from this far down AND then pump into a 45 psi household plumbing system with only a moderate 15 lbs of effort.

 These required-effort figures are DRAMATICALLY less other hand pumps, most of which can’t pump into pressure at all, and a couple of which can do so only from very shallow wells.